Nina's hip harness tutorial

 How long do I have access to the course?

-The course starts now and runs for a whole month!
-It is a completely self-paced online course - you decide how fast you go and how much you revise.
-Subscriptions renew automatically until cancelled.
+The course starts now and never ends!
+It is a completely self-paced online course - you decide when you start and when you finish.

 When does the course start and finish?